 The thickness of your headboard depends on the type.
 Fancy headboards with shelves and drawers are thicker than the plain wooden or metal headboards.
 These simple headboards may be 2 to 3 inches thick, while headboards with built-in storage can be 7 to 10 inches thick.

 When it comes to headboard type, you’ll also have to think about the materials and if they mesh with your other bedroom decor.
+Platform beds or panel beds both mesh well with different types of headboards, depending on whether they have a classic or modern look.

 Wood is one of the most popular furniture building materials.
 People prefer wooden headboards because they suit both classic and contemporary decor.
 Wooden headboards can be made up of one solid wooden panel, 3 to 4 panels joined together, or plain wooden spindles.